Andesha/pylossless/README.md

 * Expert manual review is important and must be possible
 * Researcher must be able to free to manipulate their data before and after the pipeline easily
-* The pipeline must be able to be effective on large datasets effectively
+* The pipeline must be able to be effective on large datasets

 ### Pipeline stages